Powershell Empire Docker Build

 - -v create a volume linking the host /tmp directory to the containers /tmp directory.
 This exists to conveniently write stager output files to the host for use.
 By default, PowerShell Empire writes generated stager files to /tmp.
 The host location is arbitrary.

-Bear in mind that when configuring listeners you must specify the IP address of the _host_ interface you intend to receive connections on.
+Bear in mind that when configuring listeners you must specify the IP address of the host interface you intend to receive connections on.
 PowerShell Empire will bind a listener to 0.0.0.0, as such even if you specify an IP that does not exist within the container, it will bind without issue.
-Specifying the host interface when configuring the listener ensures that the stager is built with this same host interface, allowing it to connect back to the host as opposed to a local network interface that exists
+Specifying the host interface when configuring the listener ensures that the stager is built with this same host interface, allowing it to connect back to the host as opposed to a local network interface that exists within docker networking.

 If the above build process consists of more keys than you can bring yourself to type, the pre-built image can be found on docker hub.
 I intend to update them regulary.
 You can pull the image to your local device by executing the following